eisfabian/SPACEtomo/README.md

 # SPACEtomo

 Smart Parallel Automated Cryo Electron tomography (SPACEtomo) is a Python package and set of SerialEM scripts to fully automate the cryoET data collection workflow.
+It can be used in a semi-automatic fashion for full operator control.

+Only the fully automated target selection by segmentation is trained on specific samples (Yeast lamellae).
+On other samples, including purified samples, you can use the same automated montage collection and the drag and drop target selection GUI.

 Please refer to the [publication](https://www.nature.com/articles/s41592-024-02373-9) ([pdf](https://rdcu.be/dQlI4)) for more details.

 <img src="https://github.com/eisfabian/SPACEtomo/raw/main/img/SPACEtomo_logo.png" width="600" alt="SPACEtomo" />

 ## Use cases

-SPACEtomo allows for a variety of automation levels applicable to a range of samples.
+SPACEtomo allows for a variety of automation levels applicable to a range of samples (lamellae and non-lamellae).

-- Automated whole grid montage acquisition, lamella detection and medium mag lamella montage collection is **sample independent** and can be run using a multi-grid workflow.
+- Automated whole grid montage acquisition, lamella detection (optional) and medium mag montage collection is **sample independent** and can be run using a multi-grid workflow.
 - Manual target selection using a user-friendly drag and drop user interface **(sample independent)**.
 - Automated target selection based on segmentation of biological classes in Yeast.